Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 In earlier versions of Excel, many people created slow-calculating worksheets, and larger worksheets usually calculate more slowly than smaller ones.
 With the introduction of the "Big Grid" in Excel 2007, performance really matters.
 Slow calculation and data manipulation tasks like sorting and filtering make it more difficult for users to concentrate on the task at hand, and lack of concentration increases errors.

-Excel 2007 and Excel 2010 introduce several features to help you handle this capacity increase, such as the ability to use more than one processor at a time for calculations and common data set operations like refresh, sorting, and opening workbooks.
+Excel 2007 and Excel 2010 introduce several features to help you handle this capacity increase, such as the ability to use more than one processor at a time for calculations, and common data set operations like refresh, sorting, and opening workbooks.
 Multithreaded calculation can substantially reduce worksheet calculation time.
 However, the most important factor that influences Excel calculation speed is still the way your worksheet is designed and built.

 You can modify most slow-calculating worksheets to calculate tens, hundreds, or even thousands of times faster.
 This article reviews how you can speed up calculation by identifying, measuring, and then improving the calculation obstructions in your worksheets.

 ## The importance of calculation speed
 <a name="Office2007excelPerf_WhyCalculationSpeedImportant"> </a>

 Poor calculation speed affects productivity and increases user error.
-User productivity and ability to focus on a task deteriorates as response time lengthens.
+User productivity and the ability to focus on a task deteriorates as response time lengthens.

-Excel has two main calculation modes, which let you control when calculation occurs:
+Excel has two main calculation modes that let you control when calculation occurs:

-- **Automatic calculation -** Formulas are automatically recalculated when you make a change.
+- **Automatic calculation** - Formulas are automatically recalculated when you make a change.

-- **Manual calculation -** Formulas are recalculated only when you request it (for example, by pressing F9).
+- **Manual calculation** - Formulas are recalculated only when you request it (for example, by pressing F9).

 For calculation times of less than about a tenth of a second, users feel that the system is responding instantly.
 They can use automatic calculation even when they enter data.